OpenHypervideo/FrameTrail/README.md

 > Film shall be programmed with Open Web Technologies.

 **Open Source Film** — By "rendering" a film, we permanently seal it and "burn" all its fragments (media assets, cuts, text overlays, effects, animations) irreversibly into one flat video file.
-We will never render or export hypervideos to flat video files.
+With FrameTrail, we do the opposite: we create a permanently open format, which can be viewed, remixed and edited forever in any web browser.

 **Player and Editor are one** — No separation of editor and viewer / player.
-Yes, that means anyone can edit any FrameTrail hypervideo anywhere (and then download or save the changes to their own FrameTrail installation).
+Yes, that means anyone can edit any FrameTrail hypervideo anywhere.
+Changes can be saved directly (if you have the editing rights) or by exporting all contents to another FrameTrail installation and continue editing there.

 ---